gjbex/training-material/Debugging/README.md

 ## What is it?
 1. `Arithmetic`: illustrations of arithmetic bugs.
+1. `Catch2`: very simple illustrations of using Catch2 for C++ unit testing and BDD.
 1. `Const`: illustrates some subtleties of `const` declarations in C/C++.
 1. `ControlFlow`: illustrations of bugs in the control flow.
 1. `MemoryIssues`: sample code to illustrate various memory issues.